Vesna Vulović: Paralysis and recovery

-Following the crash, Vulović spent days in a coma, having fractured her skull and suffered a cerebral hemorrhage.
+Following the crash, Vulović spent days in a coma, having fractured her skull and suffered a cerebral haemorrhage.
 She also suffered two broken legs and three broken vertebrae, one of which was crushed completely.
 Her pelvis was fractured and several ribs broken.
 Her injuries resulted in her being temporarily paralyzed below the waist.
 She had total amnesia from the hour preceding her fall until one month afterwards.
-Vulović's parents told her that she first learned of the crash about two weeks after it occurred.
-She fainted upon being shown a newspaper headline by her doctor and had to be tranquilized.
+She first learned of the crash about two weeks after it occurred, when her parents told her.
+She fainted upon being shown a newspaper headline by her doctor and had to be tranquillized.
 The last thing that Vulović could remember from before the crash was greeting passengers as they boarded.
 The next thing she remembered was seeing her parents in her hospital room about one month later.

 Vulović underwent treatment in a Prague hospital until 12 March 1972, after which she was flown to Belgrade.
 She was offered a hypnotic injection to help her sleep during the flight back to Yugoslavia, but declined, explaining that she was not afraid of flying because she had no memory of the crash.
 In Belgrade, Vulović's hospital room was placed under 24-hour police protection because authorities feared that the perpetrators of the bombing would wish to kill her.
 The guards changed shifts every six hours, and no one was allowed in to see her except for her parents and doctors.
 Vulović's hospitalization lasted until June 1972, after which she travelled to Montenegro to recuperate at a seaside resort, where her doctors visited her every two or three days.

 Vulović underwent several operations to restore her movement.
-At first, she could only move her left leg, and one month thereafter, she was able to move her right.
-Vulović's parents had to sell both of their cars to pay for her treatment.
-Within ten months of her fall, Vulović had regained the ability to walk, but limped for the rest of her life, her spine permanently twisted.
+At first, she could move only her left leg, and one month thereafter, she was able to move her right.
+Within ten months of her fall, Vulović had regained the ability to walk, but limped for the rest of her life, due to her spine being permanently twisted.
 In total, she spent sixteen months recuperating.
 "Nobody ever expected me to live this long," she recounted in 2008.
 Vulović attributed her recovery to her "Serbian stubbornness" and "a childhood diet that included chocolate, spinach, and fish oil".
+A year after the accident, she was planning on using insurance payments to help her parents to purchase a car, after they had to sell their old one to cover some debt.